UlisesAlexanderAM/skillventory/README.md

   As a person interested in keeping track of my skills/knowledge/competences in a personal inventory, User, I want to register a new skill/knowledge/competence, so I can keep track of it.

   Acceptance criteria:
-  - [ ] I can register a new skill/knowledge/competence
+  - [x] I can register a new skill/knowledge/competence
-  - [ ] The skill/knowledge/competence has a name
+  - [x] The skill/knowledge/competence has a name
-  - [ ] The skill/knowledge/competence has a level of confidence
+  - [x] The skill/knowledge/competence has a level of confidence
-    - [ ] The level of confidence is one of the following:
+    - [x] The level of confidence is one of the following:
       - "Debo empezar a aprender o desarrollar (I needed to start learning or developing it)"
       - "Estoy aprendiendo o desarrollando (I'm learning or developing it"
       - "Tengo confianza (I'm confident)"
+  - [ ] The skill/knowledge/competence has a list of domains (Optional)
-  - [ ] The skill/knowledge/competence has a list of places with greater interest
+  - [ ] The skill/knowledge/competence has a list of places with greater interest (Optional)

 - [ ] 2 - Retrieve a skill/knowledge/competence

   As a user, I want to retrieve a skill/knowledge/competence, so I can show or update it.

   Acceptance criteria:
+  - [x] I can retrieve a skill/knowledge/competence
+    - [x] I can retrieve a skill/knowledge/competence by name
+    - [x] I can retrieve a skill/knowledge/competence by id
-  - [ ] I can retrieve a skill/knowledge/competence
+    - [ ] I can retrieve a skill/knowledge/competence by domain

-- [ ] 3 - Retrieve all skills/knowledge/competences
+- [x] 3 - Retrieve all skills/knowledge/competences

   As a user, I want to retrieve all skills/knowledge/competences, so I can show them.

   Acceptance criteria:
-  - [ ] I can retrieve all skills/knowledge/competences
+  - [x] I can retrieve all skills/knowledge/competences

 - [ ] 4 - Update a skill/knowledge/competence

   As a user, I want to update a skill/knowledge/competence, to keep it updated.

   Acceptance criteria:
-  - [ ] I can update a skill/knowledge/competence name
+  - [x] I can update a skill/knowledge/competence name
-  - [ ] I can update a skill/knowledge/competence level of confidence
+  - [x] I can update a skill/knowledge/competence level of confidence
   - [ ] I can update a skill/knowledge/competence places with greater interest
     - [ ] I can add a place with greater interest to a skill/knowledge/competence
     - [ ] I can remove a place with greater interest from a skill/knowledge/competence
+  - [ ] I can update a skill/knowledge/competence domain
+    - [ ] I can add a domain to a skill/knowledge/competence
+    - [ ] I can remove a domain from a skill/knowledge/competence

 - [ ] 5 - Register a new place with greater interest